lambdamikel/europc-copro/README.md

 ![PCB 2](pics/pcb2.jpg)

-In my tests, I successfull used a NEC V20 and the 8087-2 at 9.54 MHz without issues.
+In my tests, I successfully used a NEC V20 and the 8087-2 at 9.54 MHz in my Euro PC without issues.

 ![BIOS](pics/bios.jpg)